AI Trail Analysis

 What to bring⌄

-Sturdy hiking boots with good ankle support are crucial due to the rocky terrain.
-Carry ample water, especially on warmer days, and snacks for energy.
-Trekking poles can aid stability and reduce impact on knees during the descent.
+Sturdy hiking boots with good ankle support are crucial for the rocky terrain.
+Trekking poles can aid stability and reduce strain on descents.
+Always carry enough water, snacks, and basic first aid for a 6-mile moderate hike.

 Safety tips⌄